-- Social Sciences: 15 from the distribution list, including one course from at least three of the subject areas listed - Natural Sciences: 15 from the distribution list, including one course from at least three of the subject areas listed (One of these courses must be a laboratory course as designated by an "L" following the course number.) - Electives: Additional credits numbered 100 or above to total 90 credits; a maximum of 15 of these credits may be professional and technical courses; a maximum of three credits may be private music instruction; a maximum of three credits may be physical education Students who are pursuing the Associate in Arts-DTA through the Bridge to Native Pathways program take 15 of the required 90 credits at the Evergreen State College Longhouse in Olympia, WA.
-These credits are considered academic electives.
+- Social Sciences: 15 from the distribution list, including one course from at least three of the subject areas listed. - Natural Sciences: 15 from the distribution list, including one course from at least three of the subject areas listed (One of these courses must be a laboratory course.
+See the course descriptions for information on whether the course is a laboratory course.) - Electives: Additional credits numbered 100 or above to total 90 credits; a maximum of 15 of these credits may be professional and technical courses; a maximum of three credits may be private music instruction; a maximum of three credits may be physical education